 Have one food bowl (use ceramic or stainless steel, never plastic, which can cause an allergic reaction) or food-dispensing toy for each cat in the household, and ditto for water bowls.
-Feed your kitten in a separate room.
-Pay careful attention to how much food your kitten eats.
-It's crucial for her growth and health that she eats well, and any loss of appetite should cause concern.
-Discuss feeding with your veterinarian the first time you visit with your kitten.
+Pay careful attention to how much food your cat eats.
+It's crucial for her health that she eats well and any loss of appetite should cause concern.
+Discuss feeding with your veterinarian the first time you visit with your cat.